Last updated on February 21st, 2023 at 11:32 am

 For chin ups, the hands come closer together and are typically exactly shoulder-width apart.

-I have noticed that if I have a much wider grip for chin ups (or any pulling exercise for that matter) I tend to feel something in my elbows, and even my triceps.
+I have noticed that if I have a much wider grip for chin ups or any pulling exercise for that matter, such as lat pulldowns, I tend to feel something in my elbows, and even my triceps.

 Although, I guess this could just be a form issue or muscle issue.